 QNB intends to further strengthen its market position by consolidating its corporate banking line, which has proven to be its strongest performing business line.
-The total segment revenue generated by QNB's corporate banking division (Qatar operations) amounted to 49.0 per cent. and 47.5 per cent. of QNB Group's total segment revenue for the years ended 31 December 2023 and 31 December 2022, respectively.
-QNB believes that its corporate banking line has the potential for further growth in parallel with the rapid development of Qatar's economy.
+The total segment revenue generated by QNB's corporate banking division (Qatar operations) amounted to 44.3 per cent. and 49.0 per cent. of QNB Group's total segment revenue for the years ended 31 December 2024 and 31 December 2023, respectively.
+QNB believes that its corporate banking line has the potential for further growth in parallel with the rapid development of Qatar's economy, particularly with the implementation of the North Field expansion project.
 In addition to wholesale commercial banking, in 2008 QNB Group established QNB Capital, a fully-owned subsidiary offering a full range of capital market advisory services covering equity capital markets, debt capital markets and mergers and acquisitions.
 Through this subsidiary, QNB has participated in a number of key Government and quasi-Government financial mandates.
 Reflecting Qatar's economy, the management of QNB believes that these key opportunities in the corporate banking line are primarily within the oil and gas, transport, utilities, food security, infrastructure, hospitality and healthcare sectors.
 Accordingly, QNB targets these sectors, particularly transactions involving private corporate clients and major governmental contracts, as well as leveraging its experience in arranging Qatari Riyal-denominated facilities.
-QNB also believes that it is well-placed to further strengthen its corporate banking line and to continue to develop strong commercial relationships with private and public corporate clients internationally.
+QNB also believes that it is wellplaced to further strengthen its corporate banking line and to continue to develop strong commercial relationships with private and public corporate clients internationally.